pingcap/docs-cn/schedule-replicas-by-topology-labels.md

 According to the description above, the label can be any key-value pair used to describe TiKV attributes.
 But PD cannot identify the location-related labels and the layer relationship of these labels.
 Therefore, you need to make the following configuration for PD to understand the TiKV node topology.

+Defined as an array of strings, `location-labels` is the configuration for PD.
+Each item of this configuration corresponds to the key of TiKV `labels`.
+Besides, the sequence of each key represents the layer relationship of different labels (the isolation levels decrease from left to right).

+You can customize the value of `location-labels`, such as `zone`, `rack`, or `host`, because the configuration does not have default values.
+Also, this configuration has **no** restriction in the number of label levels (not mandatory for 3 levels) as long as they match with TiKV server labels.

+> **Note:**
+>
+> To make configurations take effect, you must configure `location-labels` for PD and `labels` for TiKV at the same time.
+Otherwise, PD does not perform scheduling according to the topology.

+To configure `location-labels`, choose one of the following methods according to your cluster situation:

 + If the PD cluster is not initialized, configure `location-labels` in the PD configuration file:

     {{< copyable "" >}}